 Effective January 1, 2017, Senate Bill 1305 (SB 1305) establishes the San Bernardino County Transportation Authority (SBCTA) as the successor entity to the San Bernardino County Transportation Commission, the County of San Bernardino local transportation authority, service authority for freeway emergencies, and local congestion management agency.
 San Bernardino Associated Governments (SANBAG) was established in 1973 for the purpose of improving and coordinating certain governmental services on a countywide subregional basis.
 The joint powers authority will continue to exist for the purpose of performing council of governments' functions for the County of San Bernardino.
 SANBAG is included as a blended component unit due to its governing body being the same as the governing body of SBCTA and there is a financial benefit relationship between SBCTA and SANBAG.
 Separate financial statements are not issued for SANBAG.
-SANBAG is currently known as the San Bernardino Council of Governmental funds of the SBCTA financial statements.
+SANBAG is currently known as the San Bernardino Council of Governments (SBCOG).
+The balances and activities of SBCOG are reported in the nonmajor governmental funds of the SBCTA financial statements.